drogonj/wp-iac/README.md

 - **Terraform** uses the `kreuzwerker/docker` provider to declare Docker images, networks, volumes, and three containers (database, web server, and WordPress).
 - Each container is encapsulated in its own Terraform module: `modules/db`, `modules/web`, and `modules/wordpress`.
-- Terraform also generates an inventory and shared variables for Ansible, then ensures Python is available inside every container so Ansible can connect via the Docker transport.
+- Terraform also generates an inventory for Ansible, then ensures Python is available inside every container so Ansible can connect via the Docker transport.
 - **Ansible** orchestrates configuration through dedicated roles: `roles/db`, `roles/web`, and `roles/wordpress`, executed via focused playbooks grouped in `site.yml`.
 - Molecule scenarios under each role validate the Ansible logic in isolation using Docker-based test instances.